 OK, it must be said: backlash (or slop, if you will) is good, it's necessary, it's unavoidable.
 Make it work for you by maintaining the gears.
 The string tension will pull against it and overcome it fully, if the gear is adjusted right.

-entirely essential, but one last thing to do is put a
+It's not entirely essential, but one last thing to do

-small drop of Tri-Flow right where the tuner shaft
+is put a small drop of Tri-Flow right where the tuner

-a lot to make sure the lubricant gets into every place
+Turn the gears a lot to make sure the lubricant gets

 that's not going to do a lot is where the cog meets